microbx/microbx/NOTES.md

 -   [github-username](https://www.npmjs.com/package/github-username) - Get a GitHub username from an email address.
 -   [parse-github-repo-url](https://www.npmjs.com/package/parse-github-repo-url) - Parse a GitHub URL for user/project@version.
 -   [@octokit/rest](https://www.npmjs.com/package/@octokit/rest) - GitHub REST API client for Node.js.
+-   [cosmiconfig](https://github.com/davidtheclark/cosmiconfig) - Cosmiconfig searches for and loads configuration for your program.
+Features smart defaults based on conventional expectations in the JavaScript ecosystem.
+But it's also flexible enough to search wherever you'd like to search, and load whatever you'd like to load.

 ## Files / Users